irxum/irxum.sample.work/main.md

 I used Tableau and public L.A.P.D. crime data for this visualization.

 [Stolen Vehicles & Burglaries per Quarter](https://irxum.github.io/ddv_project/ddvp_p1.html)
-I used d3.js and public L.A.P.D. crime data for this visualization.
+I used d3.js and public L.A.P.D. crime data for this interactive visualization.